phi-grib/namastox/README.md

 | --- | --- |
 | -c/ --command | Action to be performed.
 Acceptable values are *new*, *kill*, *list*, *update*, *report*  |
 | -r/ --raname | Name of the risk assessment
-| -v/ --version | Version of the risk assessment
 | -a/ --action | Use 'silent' to configure the program using default RA repositories    |
 | -d/ --directory | Use this parameter in action configure to define the RA repositories    |
 | -i/ --infile | Name of the input file used by the command. |